agentcooper/lastfm-statistics/README.md

 node app.js
 ```

-Then go to your localhost
+Then go to your localhost, that's all :-)

 ### Preview